Paul Davis Ottawa Staff Camps on the Frozen Streets to Raise Funds for the Homeless

 “It was all worth it,” said Green.
 “And, an eye opener to a harsh reality for my family that caused us to realize how fortunate we are and that we have other options in our lives, whereas some of these young people don’t have any choices at all,” he said.
 “We were caught up in a deep freeze and chilled, and most certainly felt grateful that we chose this year where it was -2 as opposed to two years ago when the night temperature dropped to a deathly -38 degrees.
 I can’t imagine us surviving that and it’s heartbreaking to understand there are some young people who get caught without any options left.”

 “Our goal was to help raise the awareness about the huge gap in our social programs and in doing so, we managed to collect a few dollars along the way to contribute to some of these important programs,” Green added.
 “Hopefully we helped raise the profile of Operation Come Home a little higher and can make an even bigger impact next year.”

 Operation Come Home is a registered charitable organization that serves as an employment, education, and support centre for homeless and at-risk youth age 16 and up.
 Through programs and services, young people are encouraged to develop personal growth.
 Since 1971, Operation Come Home works with street-involved youth in

 Additionally, during Raising the Roof Toque Tuesday, on February 7, the Paul Davis team will sell toques and merchandise for the prevent homelessness campaign at Ottawa City Hall, 110 Laurier Ave.
-West from until in the main lobby.
-Throughout
+West from

 The Paul Davis office serves customers in Ottawa and surrounding communities with emergency services, restoration, repairs, reconstruction, and remodelling, to name a few.
 The office is located at